Nuand/bladeRF-fsk/README.md

 ## Known Limitations ##
-1) The program does not currently support the use of an XB-200 transverter expansion board to transmit/receive at frequencies below 300MHz.
+1) The program does not currently support the use of an XB-200 transverter expansion board for the bladeRF 1 to transmit/receive at frequencies below 300MHz.
 In order to add XB-200 support, a new configuration option as well as functions from the "Expansion boards" section of the libbladeRF API would need to be added to the source code.

-2) The program is currently unable to perform two file transfers in both directions simultaneously.
-Reason #1: The program runs until is gets an EOF in its TX input, meaning whichever side finishes transmitting its file first will quit and stop receiving.
+2) The program is currently unable to perform two full file transfers in both directions simultaneously.
+Reason: The program runs until is gets an EOF in its TX input, meaning whichever side finishes transmitting its file first will quit and stop receiving.
 An EOF bit would need to be added to the link layer packet format in order to stop this behavior.
-Reason #2: The program doesn't seem to perform well during these simultaneous file transfers, and usually loses connection.
-Further investigation is required to debug this.

 ## Modem Details ##
 ### Waveform Specifications ###